 What Is Parkinson Disease?

 The exact cause of PD is not yet known.
-Family history, aging, or exposure to certain environmental toxins may contribute to the onset of PD.
-It is a chronic degenerative disease, which means that it gets worse over time; however, people usually do not die from it.
+Family history, aging, or exposure to certain toxins may contribute to the onset of the disease.
+PD is a chronic degenerative disease.
+This means that it gets worse over time.
+However, people usually do not die from PD.

 The severity and symptoms of PD can vary widely.
-Some people have the disease for 20 to 30 years and experience a slower decline in mobility and thinking over a longer period of time.
-Others may experience difficulty with physical movements and thought processes within 5 to 10 years, as the disease progresses more rapidly.
+Some people have the disease for 20 to 30 years.
+They tend to experience a slow decline in mobility and thinking over a long period of time.
+Others, for whom the disease progresses more quickly, experience problems with movements and thought processes much earlier (within five to 10 years).

 Signs and Symptoms

-The motor symptoms of PD can be very mild at first.
-A common early symptom is a tremor in 1 hand, most often when you are at rest.
+The motor symptoms can be very mild at first.
+A common early symptom is a tremor in one hand.
+Tremors occur or are apparent most often when you are at rest.
 It might look like you are rolling a pill between your thumb and forefinger.
 Tremors also can occur in your legs or jaw when you are at rest.
-Since the tremors are most apparent during rest, they usually go away when moving and typically don't interfere substantially with daily functions.
+Tremors usually go away when moving.
+They typically don't interfere greatly with daily functions.

-As the condition progresses, people with PD may notice other motor symptoms, such as:
+As the condition progresses, a person with PD may notice other motor symptoms, such as:

-- Movements that become smaller, possibly resulting in:
+- Movements that become smaller.
+This may result in: